shreyash-b/rainmaker-rs/README.md

-# Rust Implementation of ESP Rainmaker
+# Rust Implementation of ESP RainMaker

-A cross-platform implementation of ESP Rainmaker for ESP32 products and Linux using Rust.
+A cross-platform implementation of ESP RainMaker for ESP32 products and Linux using Rust.